 Scotland's $2 Billion Salmon Industry Is Thriving — But At What Cost?

-When you think of Scottish food, your first thought might be haggis, but the country's number one food export is actually farmed Atlantic salmon.
+When you think of Scottish food, your first thought might be haggis, but the country's No. 1 food export is actually farmed Atlantic salmon.

 Last year, almost $786 million worth of Scottish salmon was exported globally, with the United States as its largest market.
 The aquaculture industry, which already contributes $2.85 billion to the U.K. economy, has ambitious targets for growth.
 The Scottish Salmon Producers' Organization, the main industry group, aims to more than double production to as much as 400,000 tons by 2030.